 Béla Stollár was born in 1917 into a military family.
 He was a sports reporter, wrote for Nemzeti Sport (National Sport), which was Hungary's main sports newspaper.
-He specialized on swimming and boxing events.
+He specialized in coverage of swimming and boxing events.
 In the 1930s Béla Stollár had several Jewish friends amongst who were the Deáks.
 In 1943, Stollár was drafted.
-Being that he was a Hungarian champion in stenography, as a lieutenant, he was assigned to work in this capacity at the Headquarters Staff in the Ministry of Defense.
+Being that he was a Hungarian champion in stenography, he was assigned to work in this capacity as a lieutenant at the Staff Headquarters in the Ministry of Defense.
 There he was able with ease to obtain various blank official forms, stamps, and signets.
 In 1944, he made use of these items to save Jews.

 In 1944, Béla Stollár organized an armed resistance group within Endre Bajcsy Zsilinszky’s resistance movement.
 They fought against the German invaders, and even more so against the Hungarian Arrow Cross forces.
 Stollár obtained the use of an apartment for his group in Budapest at no. 22 Klotild Street (this street was renamed after Béla Stollár following the war).
 He also obtained forged documents, forged military orders, as well as food and arms for the members of the group who were either escaped Jewish forced laborers or deserters of the Hungarian army.

 On December 25, 1944, a lorry filled with armed Arrow Cross men arrived to Klotild Street in order to look for Stollár and his men.
 They came on the basis of a tip that they had received from an informant.
-The Arrow Cross men broke into the house and at first executed the building concierge, Béla Schóber, and his wife together with another couple – relatives who were there by chance.
-They murdered them after Béla Schóber tried to alert the group using a warning bell.
+The Arrow Cross men broke into the house.
+Béla Schóber, the building concierge, tried to alert the group using a warning bell.
+The Arrow Cross men murdered Schóber, his wife and another couple – relatives who were there by chance.
 After the executions, the Arrow Cross men attacked Stollár’s group.
-The majority of the members of the group escaped through the roof, but Stollár stayed behind with a few others in order to burn all the documents in the apartment.
+The majority of the group members escaped through the roof, but Stollár stayed behind with a few others in order to burn all the documents in the apartment.
 For a while they were able to hold the Arrow Cross men off with hand grenades, but eventually everyone who stayed behind was killed.

 Éva Deák, her brother István and their parents survived the Holocaust. Éva later married Pál Veress, journalist and painter, with whom she lived a happy life for over fifty years.
 They had three daughters, five grandsons and two great-grandchildren. Éva has been the editor-in-chief at Corvina Press, the Hungarian foreign language publishing house that brought out art books and translations of Hungarian literature.
 Following her retirement, Éva has been translating scientific, artistic, and fictional literature from English, French, and German into Hungarian; she also wrote several books, mostly for children, such as "I am Discovering Budapest" and "I am Discovering Lake Balaton" which became very popular and have seen many editions.
 Eva passed away in 2010 at the age of 88.